 The switch should come free after all the pins are de-soldered, including the four anchor points on the corners.

 Now to crack open the case.
 I don’t have pictures of this step, as I don’t have a third hand to hold the camera.
 The phenolic board is held in place by the eight steel tabs around the outside.
 These are simply bent to hold the board in place.
 I use a long needle-nose pliers to gently bend these tabs straight.
-You could probably also pry at them with a small flat screwdriver.
 Once these tabs are straight, pull the phenolic board up and away from the metal body.

 The black plastic piece shuttles back and forth as the selector knob is turned.
 There are little metal clips that ride along to contact the terminals for each switch position.
 Remove the shuttle and the little clips and set aside.

 I buff the corrosion away with No7 White Polishing compound and a cotton swab.
 The fine-abrasive polishing compound leaves a smooth shiny finish on the nickel plating without wearing too much off.
 Clean afterwards with a toothbrush and alcohol.
 Make sure there’s no gunk left between the little tabs.